aras-p/aras-p.hugo/content/blog/2022/05-blender-obj-import.md

 | 3.2 C++ opts          |  7.0   | 49.1   |
 | 3.3 C++ StringRef opt |  5.8   | 45.5   |

+And that's a potential lesson: in functions heavily used in performance critical code paths, you might want to watch out for calling convention details!
+E.g. on Windows w/ Intel architecture, check whether your extremely often called functions return values larger than 64 bits.
+And check if *not* doing that speeds things up.
+It might!

 So there.
 Right now OBJ importing is between 10x and 300x faster compared to previous Python importer, and about 2.5x faster compared to initial state of the C++ importer when I found it.
 Is ok.